Starfield-Reverse-Engineering/CLibSFPluginTemplate/README.md

 ## Setup

 This template consumes CommonLibSF as a [CPM](https://github.com/cpm-cmake/CPM.cmake) package, a git submodule, or a local fork.
-When you run the project setup script, you will be prompted to choose between the three (default is as a CPM package).
+When you run the project setup script, you will be prompted to choose between the three (the default is as a CPM package).

 A python script, `project_setup.py`, is provided which automates several housekeeping steps required to get the template development-ready (requires [Python](https://www.python.org/download)).
 To run the script: